-These announced immigration policies, holding all other economic factors constant, would make life more expensive for everyone.
+These recent and proposed immigration policies, holding all other economic factors constant, would make life more expensive for everyone.
 And since the added costs would largely be in food, housing, and other basic services, lower- and middle-income consumers-families for whom these goods and services are essential for living-would face some of the highest relative increases.